Lyft Urban Solutions

 Lyft Urban Solutions, formerly PBSC Urban Solutions and originally Public Bike System Company, is an international bicycle-sharing system equipment vendor with their headquarters based in Longueuil, Quebec.
 The company develops bicycle-sharing systems, equipment, parts, and software, and sells its products to cities in Canada, the United States, the United Kingdom, Spain, Brazil and more.
 The company has sold about 280,000 bikes and 13,000 stations to 50 cities.

 Public Bike System Company (PBSC) was initially created by the City of Montreal to supply and operate its public bike share system under the brand Bixi (later becoming Bixi Montréal), which was introduced in 2009.
 The name 'Bixi' is a portmanteau of 'bicycle' and 'taxi'.
 Starting in 2010, Lyft Urban Solutions began to export the Bixi brand of bike-share systems to various other cities.

-Bruno Rodi purchased the international division in April 2014 and renamed the company to PBSC Urban Solutions.
+Bruno Rodi purchased the international division in April 2014 for $4M and renamed the company to PBSC Urban Solutions.
 (Montreal's on-the-ground Bixi bike-share operations were not included in the sale, and were reorganized under the Bixi Montréal name.)
 In 2015, he sold the majority share to Luc Sabbatini, who became CEO.

 On May 17, 2022, Lyft, Inc. acquired PBSC Urban Solutions for $160 million and rebranded the subsidiary to Lyft Urban Solutions.